Theme

 What appears notable

-Based on the repository, what readers may want to notice is the combination of public eval data, monitor prompt templates, model prompt mappings, dataset registry files, attribution notes, and clear notes about omitted private or restricted splits.
+For readers comparing eval releases, the useful thing to notice is the combination of public eval data, monitor prompt templates, model prompt mappings, dataset registry files, attribution notes, and clear notes about omitted private or restricted splits.

 Before using